BlockSigner/business-guide/source/aes/AESsetup.rst

 - GlobalSign will contact you to verify your company details and whether you have full control of your company domain.
 This process might take a few more days.

-**You must reply to GlobalSign to prove that you fully control your domain.** If you don't reply, we'll not be able to start setting up AES for Business.
+**You must reply to GlobalSign to prove that you fully control your domain.** If you don't respond, we won't be able to start setting up AES for Business.

-- After GlobalSign has successfully verified your company details, we'll take care of the setup
+- After GlobalSign has successfully verified your company details, we'll carry out the setup

-- To check that everything is set up correctly, we'll send you a test document to sign
+- To check that everything works correctly, we'll send you a test document to sign

 - Once you've successfully signed it, AES for Business will be available to your Skribble Business members